KhronosGroup/Khronosdotorg/api/opencl/resources.md

 ## Commercial Implementations

+*   [Intel SDK for OpenCL Applications](https://software.intel.com/en-us/intel-opencl) - The development platform for OpenCL: Maximize the performance of the SoC; Optimize tasks for the best available compute engine; Tap into an easy-to-use development environment
-*   [Intel SDK for OpenCL](https://www.intel.com/content/www/us/en/software/programmable/sdk-for-opencl/overview.html) - Intel® FPGA SDK for OpenCL is a world class development environment that enables software developers to accelerate their applications by targeting heterogeneous platforms with Intel CPUs and FPGAs
+*   [Intel FPGA SDK for OpenCL](https://www.intel.com/content/www/us/en/software/programmable/sdk-for-opencl/overview.html) - Intel FPGA SDK for OpenCL is a world class development environment that enables software developers to accelerate their applications by targeting heterogeneous platforms with Intel CPUs and FPGAs
 *   [AMD APP SDK](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK/releases) - The AMD APP SDK is a complete development platform created by AMD to allow you to quickly and easily develop applications accelerated by AMD  Accelerated Parallel Processing technology.
-The SDK provides samples, documentation, and other materials to quickly get you started leveraging accelerated compute using OpenCL™, Bolt, or C++ AMP in your C/C++ application.
+The SDK provides samples, documentation, and other materials to quickly get you started leveraging accelerated compute using OpenCL™, Bolt, or C++ AMP in your C/C++ application
-*   [Intel SDK for OpenCL Applications](https://software.intel.com/en-us/intel-opencl) - The development platform for OpenCL: Maximize the performance of the SoC; Optimize tasks for the best available compute engine; Tap into an easy-to-use development environment
 *   [NVIDIA OpenCL SDK](https://developer.nvidia.com/opencl) - In addition to OpenCL, NVIDIA supports a variety of GPU-accelerated libraries and high-level programming solutions that enable developers to get started quickly with GPU Computing
 *   [OpenCL supported Android Devices](https://docs.google.com/spreadsheets/d/1Mpzfl2NmLUVSAjIph77-FOsJeuyD9Xjha89r5iHw1hI/edit#gid=0) -  A collection of OpenCL supported Android Devices

 ## Open Source Implementations

+*  	[Intel(R) Graphics Compute Runtime for OpenCL](https://github.com/intel/compute-runtime) - The Intel(R) Graphics Compute Runtime for OpenCL(TM) is a open source project to converge Intel's development efforts on OpenCL(TM) compute stacks supporting the GEN graphics hardware architecture
 *  	[Beignet: OpenCL Implementation for Ivy Bridge on Linux](http://cgit.freedesktop.org/beignet/tree/README.md) - The Beignet GPGPU System for Intel Ivybridge GPUs
-*   [Intel(R) Graphics Compute Runtime for OpenCL](https://github.com/intel/compute-runtime) - The Intel(R) Graphics Compute Runtime for OpenCL(TM) is a open source project to converge Intel's development efforts on OpenCL(TM) compute stacks supporting the GEN graphics hardware architecture
 *   [TI OpenCL-DSP](http://software-dl.ti.com/mctools/esd/docs/opencl/index.html) - TI has an OpenCL 1.1 implementation for SoCs with C66x DSPs such as the AM572x
 *   [Portable OpenCL (pocl)](http://pocl.sourceforge.net) - Portable Computing Language (pocl) aims to become a MIT-licensed open source implementation of the OpenCL standard which can be easily adapted for new targets and devices, both for homogeneous CPU and heterogenous GPUs/accelerators